oluizmnunes/portrait-pw-challenge/README.md

 ## 🎯 Challenge Overview

-Your task is to create a comprehensive end-to-end test automation suite for this Inventory Management System.
-The application includes authentication, product management, and inventory tracking features.
+Your task is to demonstrate your QA automation skills by creating a comprehensive Playwright test suite for this Inventory Management System.
+The focus is on writing robust, maintainable automated tests using Playwright and TypeScript - not on modifying the application code itself.

+**Note:** While you may modify the application code if you identify bugs or improvements, the primary goal is to showcase your test automation expertise through well-structured Playwright tests.

 ## 📋 Prerequisites